paulmikulskis/redditat/apps/cog/README.md

 }
 ```

-when `make up` is run, you will notice your Workflow gets scheduled:
+when `make cog` and then `make cog-logs` is run, you will notice your Workflow gets scheduled:

 ```
 cog-workers-1 | ...
 DEBUG  environment: 'development'